ahoneybun/ahoneybun/README.md

 ## Cool things that I do:

-Packaging of software for a few distros:
+Maintainer/Co-Maintainer of software for a few distros:

 - Arch Linux AUR:
   - [system76-keyboard-configurator](https://aur.archlinux.org/packages/system76-keyboard-configurator)